1heidi/nar_persistent/README.md

   * **count_all_funders_per_db** = total number of all unique funders reported (e.g. GGAA = 4)
   * **count_funder_types_per_db** = number of unique funder types for (e.g. GA = 2)
 * New variables for nar_v20_pers_2_supp_tab3.csv
-  * **dbs_per_host** = number of databases operated by each unique host
+  * **db_per_host** = number of databases operated by each unique host
   * **count_hosts_per_code** = count of the number of hosts per code (e.g. total number of hosts classified as A (academic), etc.)

 ### DATA ANALYSIS

-* The initial input data files nar_v20_7.csv, nar_v20.csv, and nar_id_mapping.csv were used to 1) identify databases that have remained available >15 yrs since debuting in NAR and 2) retrieve the global article identifers (usually DOI) for those databases' most recent NAR article.
+* The initial input data files nar_v20_7.csv, nar_v20.csv, and nar_id_mapping.csv were used to 1) identify databases that have remained available >15 yrs since debuting in NAR and 2) retrieve the global article identifiers (usually DOI) for those databases' most recent NAR article.

 * Note nar_v20_pers_2.csv was created by manual addition of funding and hosting(operating) organizations as well as countries to nar_v20_pers_1.csv as each article and database was reviewed.